 What do Marriott, Verizon, IBM, Johnson & Johnson, Macy’s, American Express and Coca-Cola have in common?
-For starters, two years ago they joined forces with 35 of the largest employers in the United States in purchasing health insurance.
+For starters, three years ago they joined forces with 35 of the largest employers in the United States in purchasing health insurance.

 This coalition represents 6.5 million insured employees in all 50 states.
 In the first three years, the coalition projects its members will save 15% on prescription drug costs alone or $600 million combined.